TechGiovanni/Microsoft-Azure-Sentinel-Security-Lab/Module 3 - Setup Azure Monitor and Log Analytics custom log table.md

-## Exercise 2: Create Custom Log using Log Analytics
+## Exercise 2: Create a Custom Log using Log Analytics

 ### Objective